zero-to-mastery/TheSurvey/README.md

 ### This is our very special project, to create a zero to mastery developer survey web app by the community for the community.

-The Zero To Mastery Survey Web App will collect numorous feedback from the entire Zero To Mastery Dev Community and incorporate those changes/suggestions to improve this awesome course.
+The Zero To Mastery Survey Web App will collect numerous feedback from the entire Zero To Mastery Dev Community and incorporate those changes/suggestions to improve this awesome course.

 Currently in BETA - https://zero-to-mastery.github.io/TheSurvey/